jjnether/obsidian_backup/jnetherton/_TO DO.md

 - Why does local ITS latch only reset if it's switch 1 (other than timeout) (PLT25R) - EDITED
 	- WAS `PLT25R := (PSV06 AND PSV07 AND (VB001 AND VB003) AND NOT LB01) OR PCT11Q`
-- Why is source voltage not a permissive for entering auto mode
 - Edited PSV16 for opening S2 also when LB01=1
 - After an ITS, local relay goes to manual, but not other relay
 	- goose command to set to manual is only asserted on PB press, auto mode blocked, or the command itself (from other relay)